chenhcs/scResolve/README.md

 ````

 # Contact
-Contact us if you have any questions:
+Contact us if you have any questions:</br>
-Hao Chen: hchen4 at andrew.cmu.edu
+Hao Chen: hchen4 at andrew.cmu.edu</br>
-Young Je Lee: youngjel at cs.cmu.edu
+Young Je Lee: youngjel at cs.cmu.edu</br>
 Jose Lugo-Martinez: jlugomar at andrew.cmu.edu